osmandapp/web/main/blog/2020-05-23-android-3-70/index.md

 ## Create your own POI filter / maps with total flexibility

 You can create your custom search of POI, and show its on the map.
-To do it, go to <i>Search menu-> Categories-> Custom Search</i>.
-After that, choose the necessary categories, select your items and click <i>Show</i>.
-For viewing POI on the map you can click to <i>Show custom filter on the map</i>.
+To do it, go to *Search menu-> Categories-> Custom Search*.
+After that, choose the necessary categories, select your items and click *Show*.
+For viewing POI on the map you can click to *Show custom filter on the map*.
 Now you can see your custom search of POI on the map.

 <table>
   <tr>